FOR IMMEDIATE RELEASE

 real opportunity for young people.

-WASHINGTON, DC — Patricia Stamper today announced her candidacy for DC Council At-Large, launching a citywide campaign focused on public safety that works, stronger schools, and practical support for working families across all eight wards.
+This campaign is focused on public safety that works, stronger schools, and practical support for working families across all eight wards.

 Stamper was raised in foster homes and is raising two boys as a single mother.
 She says that life experience is not a talking point.
 It is the reason she is running, and it shapes the issues she is most determined to take on, especially the impact of instability on young people and the pressure on parents trying to hold it all together.